-Our work on the above areas is ongoing.
-We expect to conclude that financial information in the 2020/21 Financial Statements and published with the financial statements is consistent with the audited financial statements.
+Financial information in the Statement of Accounts 2020/21 and published with the financial statements is consistent with the audited financial statements.

-We have reviewed the Annual Governance Statement and expect to confirm it is consistent with other information from our audit of the financial statements and that we have no other matters to report.
+We have reviewed the Annual Governance Statement and can confirm it is consistent with other information from our audit of the financial statements and that we have no other matters to report.